Milk does the body good

 Growing up, mom always poured a glass of milk at dinner, saying sweet dreams will come our way that night.
 Cereal, milkshakes and other calcium-enriched products contain milk and they do our bodies good in so many ways.
 But does milk really deliver better sleep (and sweeter dreams)?

-Think about all the times you consume milk – is before bed one of those times?
+Think about all the times you consume milk – is bedtime one of those times?
 Do you pour a glass of milk before bed thinking you’ll get better sleep?
 Or do you hate the taste and fight drinking milk out of a glass?

 We were prepping for bed when all these calcium-filled questions filled our thoughts.

 Why Mom was right about drinking milk before bed